MicroFocus/sv-trainings/Install SV Designer.md

 _You have to create an account first in the Micro Focus Marketplace, providing just some very basic info.
 Then you can download the installer exe.
-Please scroll down in the Marketplace portal to see the "**Service Virtualization Express 2022**" download button.
+Please scroll down in the Marketplace portal to see the "**Service Virtualization Express 2022 R1**" (or newer) download button.
 You can also download any later version, if available._

 ![Downloading SV Designer](Resources/inst-svdesigner-download.png)